codeceptjs/CodeceptJS/docs/data.md

 > See complete reference on [GraphQLDataFactory](http://codecept.io/helpers/GraphQLDataFactory) helper

-## API Requests Using Browser Session
+## Requests Using Browser Session

-Both REST and ApiDataFactory helpers allow override requests before sending.
+All the REST, GraphQL, GraphQLDataFactory, and ApiDataFactory helpers allow override requests before sending.
-This feature can be used to fetch current browser cookies and set them to REST API client.
+This feature can be used to fetch current browser cookies and set them to REST API or GraphQL client.
 By doing this we can make requests within the current browser session without a need of additional authentication.

-> Sharing browser session with ApiDataFactory can be especially useful when you test Single Page Applications
+> Sharing browser session with ApiDataFactory or GrapqhQLDataFactory can be especially useful when you test Single Page Applications

-Let's see how to configure ApiDataFactory alongside with WebDriver to share cookies:
+For example, let's see how to configure ApiDataFactory alongside with WebDriver to share cookies:

 ```js
   ApiDataFactory: {